hemmeljf/it3038c-scripts/final/README.md

 This script will generate a password for you and also check to make sure that it is strong enough.

+I think this is a practical script because some people may have trouble coming up with passwords.
+This script is a quick way for people to get strong, safe passwords where they can then record in a safe spot.
+The strength test helps verify that the password is of good quality.

 I used the below sites as guides: